Table of Contents

 Total: ~853mi / ~1365km

-The history, culture and food in Louisiana is different to all other states.
+The history, culture and food in Louisiana are different from all other states.
 You’ll be heading right through Cajun country where English is spoken, but you’ll need to focus as it’ll be a little harder to understand the words.
 Also, try to catch some lively Cajun music if you can.
 It’s rural riding all the way into Alabama where the route crosses to Dauphin Island.
 A ferry ride across Mobile Bay will take you to some of the whitest beaches in the world.
 The scenery is rather varied all the way across Florida to St Augustine.

 Atlantic Coast Route